BernikovaLera/BernikovaLera/README.md

 - Text spell checker
 - Program for saving files with different encodings
 - Parsing websites

-Creating an HTML5 site
-- Product promo site with CSS elements
-- Website blog with user registration in the system

 Building software with Windows Forms
 - Layered data access model